Dr762/goBase/README.md

 3. For normnal goLang packaging via github create github.com
 4. Clone from git in github.com
 5. Setup gopath to the dir with src bin pkg
-8. When all set run make get
+8. When all set do go get

 [API](doc/readme.md)